 A Closer Look at the NGDP Gap

-The NDGP gap measures the percent difference between this average forecast and the actual level of NGDP.
-If the actual level of NGDP is less than the neutral level, then monetary policy is contractionary.
-If actual NGDP is greater than the neutral level, then monetary policy is expansionary.
+The NDGP gap measures the percentage difference between this average forecast and the actual level of NGDP.
+If the actual level of NGDP is less than the neutral level, then monetary conditions are contractionary.
+If actual NGDP is greater than the neutral level, then monetary conditions are expansionary.

 The rationale for this understanding is twofold.
 First, members of the public make many economic decisions, such as whether to take out a mortgage or a car loan, on the basis of forecasts of their nominal income.
 Similarly, firms may finance with debt and commit to multiyear contracts on plants, raw materials, and labor on the basis of forecasts of their nominal income.
-Second, the actual realization of nominal incomes may turn out to be very different from what is expected and, as a result, may be disruptive for households and firms that are not be able to quickly adjust their economic plans.
+Second, actual nominal incomes may turn out to be very different from what are expected and, as a result, may be disruptive for households and firms that are not able to quickly adjust their economic plans.
 These disruptions can be avoided by maintaining total nominal income or NGDP on the growth path expected by the public.
-In other words, the Fed should aim to close the NGDP gap in order to keep monetary conditions neutral.
+In other words, the Federal Reserve should aim to close the NGDP gap in order to keep monetary conditions neutral.

 For more information on how the NGDP gap is constructed and how it may be used to understand policy, please see “The Stance of Monetary Policy: The NGDP Gap,” a policy brief by David Beckworth.
 Also, see the NGDP gap web page hosted by the Mercatus Center that provides access to current and vintage data on the NGDP gap.